helpful hints for your revision

 Aim to initially start meeting 3-4 months before the exam.

 It is vitally important that you prepare for these meetings.
-We found it helpful if each member brought or created a case with a marking criteria, and perhaps a precis of the topic in question.
-Each week a different topic was chosen, to try and cover the curriculum.
+We found it helpful if each member brought or created a case with a marking criteria, and perhaps a precise knowledge summary of the topic in question.
+Each week a different topic was chosen, with the aim of covering the curriculum.

 Yes, this does sound obvious.
 However the more cases you cover in your revision, the more confident you will be in the exam.
 With practise, the structure of the consultation will become more instinctive, allowing you more time to focus on other aspects, such as cue handling and exploring ICE (ideas, concerns and expectations).